sidmall/PDSclassifier/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-*PDSclassifier* R package provides an ontology-based molecular classification system for colorectal cancer (CRC), which can be applied to gene expression profiles to stratify into three PDS (Pathway Derived Subtype): PDS1, PDS2 and PDS3, with distinct molecular biology.
+*PDSclassifier* R package provides a pathway-based molecular classification system for colorectal cancer (CRC), which can be applied to gene expression profiles to stratify into three PDS (Pathway-Derived Subtype): PDS1, PDS2 and PDS3, with distinct molecular biology.

 ## Installation